wp-plugins/wp-to-twitter/readme.txt

 3. Go to Settings > WP->Twitter
 4. Adjust the WP->Twitter Options as you prefer them.
 5. Supply your Twitter username and login.
-6. **Optional**: Provide your Cli.gs API key ([available free from Cli.gs](http://cli.gs)), if you want to have statistics available for your URL.
+6. **Optional**: Configure your choice of URL shortener.
+Default is to use the Su.pr URL shortener from Stumbleupon as a short URL.
 7. That's it!
 You're all set.

 == Frequently Asked Questions ==

+= I can't connect to Twitter using OAuth.
+What's wrong? =

+The most likely problems that I've found so far are either that you don't have cURL support or that your server time is incorrect.
+Check with your host to verify these possibilities.

+= Hey!
+Why did you remove Cli.gs support! =

+First, I could no longer get it to work for me.
+If I can't run a single successful test with it, I can't just randomly trust it will work for somebody else.
+Second, the number of unsolvable support requests I received for Cli.gs was too great to justify keeping it in the plug-in.
+Still need it?
+You can download the [last version with Cli.gs support here](http://downloads.wordpress.org/plugin/wp-to-twitter.2.2.8.zip).

 = Do I have to have a Twitter.com account to use this plugin? =

 Yes, you need an account with Twitter to use this plugin.

-= Do I have to have a Cli.gs/Bit.ly account to use this plugin? =
+= Do I have to have a URL shortener account to use this plugin? =

-A Cli.gs account is entirely optional.
-Without an API from Cli.gs, a "public" Clig will be generated.
-The redirect will work just fine, but you won't be able to access statistics on your Clig.
-Bit.ly does require an API key and username, however.
-Regardless, you don't need to have an account with either service to make effective use of the WP to Twitter plugin.
+You don't need any URL shortener accounts to use this plugin.
+However, you may need an account with specific URL shorteners to use the plug-in to your best advantage.

 = Twitter goes down a lot.
 What happens if it's not available? =

 If Twitter isn't available, you'll get a message telling you that there's been an error with your Twitter status update.
 The Tweet you were going to send will be saved in your post meta fields, so you can grab it and post it manually if you wish.

-= What if Cli.gs or Bit.ly aren't available when I make my post? =
+= What if my URL shortener isn't available when I make my post? =

 If your URL shortening service isn't available, your tweet will be sent using it's normal post permalink.
-You'll also get an error message letting you know that there was a problem contacting Cli.gs or Bit.ly.
+You'll also get an error message letting you know that there was a problem contacting your URL shortener.

 = What if my server doesn't support the methods you use to contact these other sites? =